minio/minsql/README.md

 # Querying logs

-To get data out of minSQL you can use SQL.
-Note data minSQL is a data layer and not a computation layer, therefore certain SQL statements that need computations (SUM, MAX, GROUP BY, JOIN, etc...) are not supported.
+To get data out of MinSQL you can use SQL.
+Note data MinSQL is a data layer and not a computation layer, therefore certain SQL statements that need computations (SUM, MAX, GROUP BY, JOIN, etc...) are not supported.

-All the query statements must be sent via `POST` to your minsql instance.
+All the query statements must be sent via `POST` to your MinSQL instance.

 # SELECT
 To select all the logs for a particular log you can perform a simple SELECT statement
  ```sql
  SELECT * FROM mylog
  ```
- And send that to minSQL via POST
+ And send that to MinSQL via POST
  ```bash
 curl -X POST \
   http://127.0.0.1:9999/search \